 If you haven’t noticed already, we’re big fans of Greataxes, and Yhorm’s Great Machete is perhaps one of the most fun weapons to play with on this list.
 Already having the aforementioned War Cry buff, A scaling in strength, and only requiring 10 in Dexterity and nothing else.

-The Fume Ultra Greatsword, better known as FUGS within the Dark Souls community is one of the most used weapons in the game and rightfully so.
-While it has gone through some nerfs over the years, it still maintains itself as a viable pick in the current meta, especially for players who’ve heavily invested into Strength.
+The Fume Ultra Greatsword, better known as FUGS within the Dark Souls community, is one of the most used weapons in the game, and rightfully so.
+While it has gone through some nerfs over the years, it remains a viable pick in the current meta, especially for players who’ve heavily invested in Strength.

 This weapon can be buffed with Twinkling Titanite up to +5.
 Normally, a Special weapon cannot be buffed with a Magic spell.
 However, the FUGS negates that rule and can thus even be imbued with a Lightning Blade.
 This particular ability makes the FUGS extremely powerful when dealing with particular builds.

 However, the weapon is extremely hard to build for too as it requires 50 Strength and an ample amount of Dexterity.
 However, its A Scaling in terms of Strength allows it to deal massive damage right from the get-go.

 The Dragonslayer Greataxe has long stood the test of time as one of the most reliable Strength weapons in Dark Souls 3.
 Sadly, it has always been overshadowed by the aforementioned Black Knight Greataxe.
 However, in our opinion, this weapon has its own merits.